Jury Duty Obligation

 Closings & Delays

 If there is a closing or delay in opening it will updated on the current announcement line at 215-340-8208.
 Inclement weather announcements will be updated by 6:30 am the day of the potential closing or delay in opening.

 During COVID The Office of Jury Selection has made some big changes.
 We have a new jury management software program that allows you to complete your qualifying questionnaire and information questionnaires for criminal and civil trials online.
-We are following the CDC Guidelines for masking precautions.
+Mask wearing is not required at the Justice Center.